You can download our full guide and other resources below.

 We believe LTFT training can provide solutions for trainees who wish to combine family commitments or other interests with their career.

-The essentials on applying for LTFT training
+Applying for LTFT training

 Period of grace

+This is entirely discretionary and decided by your TPD.
 It is fixed term (six months) and not usually pro rata.

 Extra time for LTFT trainees in need of support

-Membership fees are salary based (up to 7th year following qualification).
+British Medical Association - Membership fees are salary based (up to 7th year following qualification).
 A salary link can be claimed by any member whose gross professional income is not expected to exceed £33,724.
 In addition, there are spouse/partner concessionary rates available to married couples or to unmarried partners in a long-term relationship with financial interdependence and a joint home.

-Concessions are available for part-time doctors.
+Medical Protection Society - Concessions are available for part-time doctors.
 Trainees in run-through grades: ST4 – ST7 pay a flat rate, lower grades pay the same fees as full-time.
 There are separate rates for part-time specialist registrars for those working 28 hours and 28 – 40 hours (trainees working 40 hours/week or more pay full-time rate).

+General Medical Council - 50% reduction for anyone with a gross annual income of £21,862.
 You need to complete a lower income discount form.
 Any overpayment of retention fee will be refunded following receipt of form.
 Need to inform GMC when reduction is no longer required.
-NB If not using registration and off the register, then a restoration fee of £410 is payable in addition to annual retention fee.
+If not using registration and off the register, then a restoration fee of £410 is payable in addition to annual retention fee.